gingersmith4/CSE110_Lab1/index.md

 > [!NOTE]
 > The section below is for me to keep track of my progress.

-#### To dos to complete this
+#### To dos to complete this assignment
 - [x] Headings
 - [x] Styling text
 - [x] Quoting text
 - [x] Quoting code
 - [x] External Links
-- [ ] section links
+- [x] section links <!-- these exist automatically! -->
-- [ ] relative links (Link to another .md file or an image in your repo.
+- [x] relative links (Link to another .md file or an image in your repo.
 If linking to an image, encode it as a regular link rather than an image.)
 - [x] Images + uploading assets
 - [x] Ordered Lists
 - [x] unordered lists